What gets in the way of effective content campaigns?

 In the Content Marketing Institute’s annual survey of B2B content marketers, respondents routinely identify a lack of resources as a key challenge.
 This year was no different, prompting the authors to call it the “problem that just doesn’t go away.”

-I’ll spare you my rant about the disconnect between how most organizations talk about the value of content and the money they put toward it.
+I’ll spare you my rant about the disconnect between talking about the value of content and the budget most organizations allocate for it.
 Today I’m here to pose a different question:

 What if the reason your content is not driving the outcomes you want is not that you don’t have enough resources—but that your content resources are focused on the wrong things?